dzaky2636/prog-fund-materials/Mission 1, Algorithmic Nexus.md

 **1. Terminal Symbol (Oval):** Indicates the starting or stopping point in the logic.
 Every flowchart should begin and end with a terminal symbol.
 **2. Input/Output Symbol (Parallelogram):** Represents an input or output process in an algorithm, such as reading input or writing output.
 **3. Process Symbol (Rectangle):** Represents any single process in an algorithm, such as assigning a value or performing a calculation.
 The flow of control is sequential.
-**4. Decision Symbol (Diamond):** Represents a decision in the logic involving the comparison of two values.
-Alternative paths are followed, depending on whether the decision symbol is true or false.
+**4. Decision Symbol (Diamond):** Represents a decision point in the logic where the flow of control branches into different paths.
+This can be a simple true/false condition (IF-ELSE) or a multi-way branch (CASE structure).
 **5. Predefined Process Symbol (Rectangle with vertical lines):** Represents a module in an algorithm — that is, a predefined process that has its own flowchart.
 **6. Connector Symbol (Circle):** Used as a connector to show a jump from one point in the process flow to another.
 Connectors are usually labeled with capital letters (A, B, AA) to show matching jump points.